Ronaldo89/FNB-Websites_Week1-2/README.md

 6.HTML tags: the difference between an open tag and a close tag is the forward slash: / 7.HTML tags: be careful not to use the back slash \ in your tags.
 This is wrong.
 8.Save your work: make it a habit of saving your work regularly.

+Lesson 5: Web File Formats
+About Web Files
+By now you have noticed we are using the file extension .html or .htm for your web pages.
+These are the file types for HTML pages.

+Similarly, there are other types of files you will come across as you work with websites and apps.
+As a developer, it is important to understand these file types, and what types of content they contain.

+Popular Web File Types
+Some of the major web file formats you will encounter are:

+.html and .htm: As the format suggests, all HTML files are stored in either of these formats.

+.css: Cascade Style Sheets are stored in .css files.

+.jpeg .jpg .png .gif: These are image types.
+See the next section to decide which image type is best for different purposes.

+.mp4 .webm .ogg: These are video file formats.

+.xml: XML files are usually used for configuration information.

+.php: PHP scripts contain backend server-side scripts for your application.